danielcuque/OLC2_202112145_P2/server/README.md

-# Swift Interpreter
+# Swift compiler

-This is a Swift interpreter written ANTLR4 and Go.
+This is a Swift compiler written ANTLR4 and Go.